Skip to main content

 This checkout is for 1 child only.
 Please checkout multiple times for multiple children.

-PDA Coaching Ltd Safeguarding Children Policy
+PDA Coaching Ltd Safeguarding Children Policy, Refund Policy & Social Media Policy

 PDA acknowledges its responsibility to safeguard the welfare of every child and young person and is committed to providing a safe environment for all.
 We recognise that a child is anyone under the age of 18.